CNES/Pandora/doc/sources/userguide/step_by_step.rst

 .. note::  Cross checking does not modify the disparity map, it only informs bits 8 and 9 in the
            validity mask.

-It is possible to fill in occlusions and mismatches detected during cross-validation:.
+It is possible to fill in occlusions and mismatches detected during cross-validation:

-- using the method proposed in [6]_ : the disparity of a occluded pixel is modified using the first valid disparity from the left.
+- using the method proposed in [6]_ : the disparity of an occluded pixel is modified using the first valid disparity from the left.
 The disparity of a pixel considered as a mismatch becomes the median of the first 16 valid pixels in the directions shown below (note: these directions are not related to the libSGM ):